-It’s a no brainer if you’re already a Bing and Microsoft Edge user.
+It’s a no-brainer if you’re already a Bing and Microsoft Edge user.
 It’s basically easy money.
 On the other hand, if you’re hard-core Chrome and Google user, it could probably be a difficult task and the rewards may not be enough for you to switch, but it doesn’t hurt to give it a try, you’ll probably end up switching for good.

 You can even try to use both, you can use Edge with Bing and Chrome with Google.
-In addition, you should also consider that Microsoft Edge isn’t necessary a requirement to earn points.
+In addition, you should also consider that Microsoft Edge isn’t necessarily a requirement to earn points.
 You can easily change your settings to Bing instead of Google while using Chrome or Firefox.

 … And Microsoft indeed pays you.
 I just cashed in my first $5 Amazon gift card and successfully added the credit to my account.